bneukom/LCC.net/README.md

 # LCC (Land Cover Classifier)

-A tool used to classify multi spectral satellite images with several classifiers and the possibilties to assess accuracy and export the results.
+A tool used to classify multi spectral satellite images with several classifiers with the possibilty to assess accuracy and export the results.
 This tool was developed together with the [UnrealLandscape](https://github.com/bneukom/UnrealLandscape) which is used to visualize landscapes using the landcover maps generated from this tool.

 To classify the data we use a simple workflow: first download the necessary data then add features for the supervised learning algorithm and finally train the algorithm and classify the whole image.